RUSHEN PARISH COMMISSIONERS

 c) Waste Management and Refuse Collection

-Bad debts – Mr Turner.
-Mr Gunn was to look into the way to take this to the Small Claims Court.
+Bad debts – Mr Turner – it was decided that this must go to the Small Claims Court.

-Ballagawne Road lighting upgrading scheme - trees not trimmed back yet.
+Ballagawne Road lighting upgrading scheme.
+The trees had not been cut back yet.

 Plantation Hill. – Danger to pedestrians, etc on hill.
-Nothing further.
+Not on their agenda.

 h) Litter, beach cleans, dog fouling, etc